 Maple Tomato Jam

-- 4 lbs tomatoes, cored and chopped—mine were half San Marzano roma and half Early Girl globe tomatoes
+- 4 lbs tomatoes, cored and chopped (not seeded)—mine were half San Marzano roma and half Early Girl globe tomatoes

 - 1 cup pure maple syrup

 - 1 tablespoon ginger paste or grated ginger